 As someone who struggles with depression, getting pregnant with Caleb three years ago caused me to be concerned about my mental health.
 Hormones are crazy things and I didn’t know how my body was going to react to my pregnancy and postpartum hormones.
 I was especially concerned about postpartum depression and even went as far to as to get my placenta encapsulated to take advantage of the hormones that I could reintroduce to my body that way.

 Thankfully, my pregnancy and postpartum period with Caleb went off without a hitch, not a sliver of true depression was present.
 Of course there was the “I’m so uncomfortable and hate being pregnant” thoughts and the baby blues after little man was born but, even though he was a HARD baby, my depression stayed at bay.

 This time around I thought it would be the same.
-After six months of trying - including one early miscarriage/chemical pregnancy - I was finally pregnant again!
+After six months of trying, I was finally pregnant again!
 Nate and I were over the moon excited!

 Thankfully, I’m very aware of what’s going on with my body and it wasn’t long before I was telling Nate that depression was oppressing me again.
 I’m so fortunate to be married to a man who understands this part of my life and is willing to take over a lot of the parenting and household duties so I can work on getting myself as emotionally healthy as I could while my hormone levels were going crazy!